 To allow for a smooth transition between methods, HELM has been run on data for each year from 2012 to 2017.
 This means that the mid-2017 internal migration estimates are based on a stock file for mid-2016 (in effect, the internal migration origins for mid-2017) that was not constructed using the previous method of building internal migration estimates.
 Consequently, any shortcomings in the previous graduate adjustment are excluded from the estimates for mid-2017.
-A comparison of the previous graduate adjustment method used and HELM is given in Table 3.

-Table 3: Comparison between previous student graduate adjustment and Higher Education Leavers Methodology (HELM)
+Comparison between previous student graduate adjustment and Higher Education Leavers Methodology (HELM)